alimousavi71/BPlayer/README.md

 # BPlayer
-The extension of playing website music in the form of a playlist
+The Google Chrome extension of playing website music in the form of a playlist